manjamcmills/Credit_Risk_Analysis/README.md

 ## Oversampling Results

 ### Random Over Sampler
 One approach to addressing imbalanced datasets is to oversample the minority class.
-The RandomOverSampler method from imbalanced-learn library randomly duplicates examples in the minority class of the training dataset.
+The RandomOverSampler method, from the imbalanced-learn library, randomly duplicates examples in the minority class of the training dataset.
 After using this method, there were 51,366 “low_risk” and 51,366 “high_risk”.
 ![](Resources/random_over_sampler.png)
 Then a LogisticRegression model was used to “fit” the data using the scikit-learn library.
 ![](Resources/rand_log_reg.png)